avast/scala-server-toolkit/site/docs/subprojects/pureconfig.md

 ## WithConfig
-When you need to deal with legacy code, it sometimes happens that you need to load configuration as a standard typesafe's `Config` object and also as your custom object.
-Reading config with `WithConfig` case class ensures to load of both objects simultaneously.
+Sometimes you need to load the configuration both as your custom configuration class and raw `Config` when you deal with legacy code.
+Using `WithConfig` case class allows you to load both objects simultaneously.

 Example: